 Social innovation, like innovation, is conceptualized to be developed through a series of stages (Mulgan et al. 2007).
 Specifically, four stages, the starting point of which is the awareness of a need that is not being met.
 In the case of this research, the need that is not being met is public engagement in conservation and sustainability, a result of which is the continued pollution and detriment of the environment.
 The second stage is the developing, prototyping and piloting of ideas.
 This second stage is where this research has been grounded.
 At the time the research was being conducted, the grantees of the Innovative Solutions Grants+ Program had received their funds from and had begun working with Douglas Meyer on the implementation of their innovative programs.
 At this particular stage, each grantee had already developed their idea and begun to design plans for implementation and piloting of the ideas.
 The next, and third, innovation stage is evaluating whether or not the idea has been effective and then scaling that idea up.
 The fourth and final stage is learning from the experiences in the previous three stages, such as the unexpected consequences or unforeseen applications, and evolving to maintain innovation momentum.
 Taking into consideration the fact that this research was conducting during the second stage of innovation, this research has not attempted to evaluate the success or effectiveness of the innovative solutions under scrutiny.
-As such, this research does not attempt to provide insight into how successful social innovations can be developed through cross sector partnerships, but is rather focused on the thematic partnership conditions which have been conducive to the stimulation of social innovations.
-Unfortunately, given my limited research time, I have not been able to conduct any assessment of the outcomes of the social innovations which have been developed.
-However, this research is aimed at providing insight into the conditions which are relevant to the achievement of a collaborative advantage, and as such the inability to determine the success of the social innovations under investigation does not pose any substantial barrier to producing relevant and useful results.
+As such, this research does not attempt to provide insight into how successful social innovations can be developed through CSPs, but is rather focused on the partnership conditions which have been conducive to the stimulation of social innovations.
+As such, the inability to determine the success of the social innovations under investigation does not pose any substantial barrier to producing relevant and useful results.
 That being said, an interesting next step in this research could be to analyze the success rate of the social innovations and measure their outcomes, which could provide valuable insight into the development of successful social innovations.

 In sum, a social innovation is an innovation developed with the explicit intent of providing value to society as a whole, rather than private individuals.
 For the purpose of this research, this is operationalized as the development of innovative programs by aquariums for engaging their visitors to take conservation action.
-Due to the fact that these innovative programs have yet to be fully implemented, this research does not aim to provide insight into successful social innovation but is rather focused on the achievement of collaborative advantages which have produced social innovation.